Salesforce APIs and Integration Capabilities

 Jira is a project management tool that helps teams plan, prioritize, and track issues.
 It is also used as a bug-tracking and reporting tool.
 Salesforce is a CRM platform that gives teams a single and shared view of every customer.
 Both these tools are popular and best suited for increasing business productivity and efficiency.
 But to enhance their power further, there is a need for a Jira Salesforce Integration.

 Such integration can help provide a holistic view of business information and increase collaboration between teams who can then complement each other and work towards gathering the required expertise.

 Slack is the digital HQ of Salesforce.
 It is developed to organize better communication and ease the workflow for different teams.

 - Web API is an interface for querying information from and enacting change in a Slack workspace.

 - Webhooks are a simple way to post messages from apps into Slack.

-- Events API allow integrations to be activity driven and enable apps and bots to respond to these triggers.
+- Events API allows integrations to be activity-driven, enabling apps and bots to respond to these triggers.
 This includes Socket Mode — which allows apps to use the Events API without exposing a public HTTP Request URL.

-- Admin APIs are a subset of Web APIs that are geared towards automating and simplifying the administration of Slack.
+- Admin APIs are a subset of Web APIs geared towards automating and simplifying the administration of Slack.

 - SCIM APIs are available to provision and manage users.